fbpx

 The first melody has grafted onto my brain and won’t leave me.
 I’ve been humming it all morning.
 It’s in my head now as I write.

-Maybe the singing from Efrat has such a hold on me because I don’t usually associate singing with grieving.
-I usually associate it with joy, and grieving with prayer.
+Maybe the singing from Efrat has such a hold on me because I don’t usually associate it with grieving.
+I associate singing with joy, and grieving with prayer.
 But I know the power of melodies to touch our souls, whether they’re joyful or sad.
 It doesn’t surprise me, then, that the haunting melodies from Efrat are not just appropriate to the occasion, they intensify it.

 I also know that singing demands more from us, which makes it harder to stay composed.
 When we recite the Kaddish, or pray, or offer words of condolences, we’re more in control.
 When we sing, we’re emotionally more vulnerable, so it’s easier to break down and cry.